LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Download pre-formatted files ready for import.
 No manual column mapping or data cleanup required.

 Time investment: 30-60 seconds per file.
-Additional benefits: Works with PDF bank statements too, not just OFX files.
+Additional benefits: Works with PDF bank statements too.
 Handles malformed XML automatically.

 Manual OFX Tools vs. Automated Platform